 Digital signage for schools is the ideal way to deliver vital information during emergencies.

-While students may ignore the bland information posted on traditional signage, the high engagement potential of digital signage makes it a great way to display important safety information when necessary.
+Students may ignore the bland information posted on traditional signage.
+However, the high engagement potential of digital signage makes it a great way to display important safety information when necessary.
 The engaging nature of digital screens is essential here, as time is of the essence when problems arise:

 - Gas leaks